 In short: Power efficiency is the most important feature of Bluetooth.
 Plus, Bluetooth can do more than just track items.
 You can do interactions through the smartphone.
 So that means it’s more power efficient, cost effective, and you can do more with it.

 If you work in manufacturing, it is vital to know where assets are on the production line.
-Bluetooth beacons can provide managers and workers with exact data on how assets are moving through a factory.
+Bluetooth tags can provide managers and workers with exact data on how assets are moving through a factory.
 Improved visibility can decrease errors and even be leveraged to guide employees along the fastest path to an asset.
 That means resources, and money, are saved with every step.